 - Give a try to change your security settings from WPA to WPA 2 or vice-versa.

-- In case, the extender is unable to detect the router’s network, make sure you have enable its SSID broadcast and the Wireless Broadcast.
-For doing so, you have to login to routerlogin.net .
+- In case, the extender is unable to detect the router’s network, make sure you have enabled its SSID broadcast and the Wireless Broadcast.
+For doing so, you have to login to routerlogin.net.

 WiFi Extender Red Light – Advance Troubleshooting

-Here is the advance tips to troubleshoot red light error:
+Here are the advance tips to troubleshoot red light error:

 Check the Range Extender’s Settings